Oh, how I miss the carefree college days. What I would give to take a trip in the Dolorean to have a redo during that phase of my life.

 Soon enough the band stopped playing, the crowds of spectators began to pile back into the stadium seats as the third quarter was initiated by the officials.
 We watched each down on the edge of our seats. it really was quite a fantastic game.
 The Bulls were playing an incredible game.

 Soon after, we noticed our kiddos starting to get a little restless.
 Hubby and I took note and gave each other “the nod”, and we agreed this would be our last quarter.

 The remainder of the quarter, we cheered loud and celebrated each and every yard gained as USF kept and held the lead over Syracuse.
 The Bulls’ offense pushed further ahead with long scoring drives to remain in control of the game.
-It wasn’t long after one of those drive that we had to make the unfortunate decision to head back to the car.
+Honestly, I can see some of these players getting drafted into the NFL no problem!
+I would be more than happy to have any of them on my fantasy football team.
+It wasn’t long after one of those drives that we had to make the unfortunate decision to head back to the car.
 The Bulls were having a great game and we had a front row seat to all the action, but parental obligations trump football.

 We did make an obligatory stop at the Pirate ship with the kids since it was their first time at Raymond James Stadium.
 That ship is pretty epic to a small child.
 Rosalyn was mesmerized by its size.

 Overall, we had a great time at the game and we were thoroughly impressed with how well the Bulls played.
 My hubby even commented how he would really enjoy coming to more of the games.
 I couldn’t have been more proud to wear my green and gold.

 Which college did you attend?